Harsha107/pdf-chatbot/README.md

 ### 7. Run the Chatbot

+Before running the chatbot, ensure that you have replaced "your_pdf.pdf" with the correct path of the desired pdf in all the three .py files.

-You can choose to run the chatbot in:
+Then you can choose to run the chatbot in:

 #### Option A: Streamlit App